National Weather Service confirms rare West Virginia tornado

 With its vast network of hills and mountains, West Virginia averages two tornadoes a year.

 Monday’s storm left more than 20,000 Appalachian Power customers without electricity.
-Charleston’s Yeager Airport said on Twitter it was operating on backup generators.
+Charleston’s Yeager Airport tweeted it was operating on backup generators.
+Workers at West Virginia’s Capitol complex went home at midday Tuesday when the power was turned off campuswide as part of repair and restoration efforts.